department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/06-vets-api/10-settings.md

 ...
 ```

-# Settings in the development, staging, and production [name].gov environments
+# Settings in the development, staging, and production Vets.gov environments

 Settings in non-local environments are managed by the Platform team.
 Changes to settings (new settings, changed settings, or removed settings) must be coordinated with them.
 See the [Communication](../05-Build-and-Development/Communication.md) documentation for more details on how to request changes.